homabay2016va/VATOOL_Demo/README.md

 • python_code.py – This is python code that will pick the "merged_cod_va.csv" and run analytics/data checks on it.
 In future, this code should be incooporated into the OpenVA pipeline for easy use and installation.
 Then execute this file after executing the R file.
 This also pushes data to postgres database for use by the dashboard.

-Once the python code executes successfully, you can now go to your browser and enter IP address/DNS of your server.
-If within the server you can use localhost, then apache port then application name. i.e.

 Type http://dns:port/CRVS or http://localhost/CRVS (If your apache runs in port 80)